-- the nomination process for candidates and political parties; - provision, administration, security and notification of polling stations; - appointment of staff such as presiding officers and count staff; - preparation and issue of all ballot papers; issue, receipt and counting of postal ballot papers; - organising and delivering the count and declaration of results; - receipt of all candidates' election expenses returns; - presentation of final account and claiming appropriate funding from central government as prescribed. - retention of election documents.
+- the nomination process for candidates and political parties; - provision, administration, security and notification of polling stations; - appointment of staff such as presiding officers and count staff; - preparation and issue of all ballot papers; issue, receipt and counting of postal ballot papers; - organising and delivering the count and declaration of results; - receipt of all candidates' election expenses returns;

+- presentation of final account and claiming appropriate funding from central government as prescribed. - retention of election documents.

 A Combined Authority Mayor election will take place on 4th May 2017 across three council areas, Bristol, South Gloucestershire and Bath and North East Somerset.
-Bristol Electoral Services is undertaking the Combined Authority Mayor co-ordination and if Anna Klonowski is appointed as Bristol's Returning Officer she will also become the Combined Authority Returning Officer (CARO).
-However the person appointed as RO for principal area elections in each local authority - the CARO - will not automatically be the local RO for the combined authority mayoral election.
+Bristol Electoral Services is undertaking the Combined Authority Mayor co-ordination and if Stephen Hughes is appointed as Bristol's Returning Officer he will continue to be the Combined Authority Returning Officer (CARO).
+The Chief Executive of the Association of Electoral Administrators has suggested not changing the CARO at this stage.

+The person appointed as RO for principal area elections in each local authority - the CARO - is not automatically the local RO for the combined authority mayoral election, hence need to appoint to the position of Local Returning Officer.